 The Company began capitalizing inventory costs once DANYELZA was approved by the FDA in November 2020.
-Cost of goods sold was \$293,000 for the six months ended June 30, 2021.
-The company's cost of goods sold includes amounts related to materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, and indirect overhead costs.
+Cost of goods sold was \$843,000 for the nine months ended September 30, 2021.
+The company's cost of goods sold includes amounts related to materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, third party royalties, and indirect overhead costs.
 In periods prior to receiving FDA approval for DANYELZA, we recognized inventory and related costs associated with the manufacture of DANYELZA as research and development expenses.
-This resulted in inventory being sold during the six ended June 30, 2021 for which a portion of the costs had been expensed prior to FDA approval.
-We expect this to continue to impact cost of goods sold through 2022 as such inventory amounts are sold to our customers.
+This resulted in inventory being sold during the nine months ended September 30, 2021 for which a portion of the costs had been expensed prior to FDA approval.
+We expect this to continue to impact the cost of goods sold through 2022 as such inventory amounts are sold to our customers.

 In addition, the Company expensed \$1.2 million of minimum royalties related to DANYELZA sales prior to commercial launch which are fully creditable against earned royalties in future periods.
-As a result, there was no royalty expense associated with product sales recorded for the six months ended June 30, 2021.
-If we had not sold previously expensed inventory nor previously expensed minimum royalties, our cost of goods sold would have been approximately \$1,507,000.
+If we had not sold previously expensed inventory nor previously expensed minimum royalties, our cost of goods sold would have been approximately \$2.763.000.

-The Company had no cost of goods sold for the six months ended June 30, 2020.
+The Company had no cost of goods sold for the nine months ended September 30, 2020.